 The patterned pavement of Lions' Courtyard shows the location of the medieval palace that once stood here, including the fourteenth-century Stephen's Tower (István-torony).
 Foundations of the tower can be seen in the nearby historical museum.

 To the west of the courtyard, opposite the National Gallery

 , is the porticoed entrance to the National Széchényi Library.
 The library occupies the F wing of the Royal Palace, a late nineteenth century expansion created by Miklós Ybl and Alajos Hauszmann.
 The library was founded in 1802 by count Ferenc Széchényi, who donated his private book collection containing more than fifteen thousand books and manuscripts.
 Today the library holds a copy of every book published in Hungary.

 The most southern wing of the palace is home to the Budapest History Museum (Budapesti Történeti Múzeum), which covers the history of Budapest from prehistory to modern times.
 The museum gives you the chance to see some remains and reconstructions of the medieval palace including a Gothic chapel and the Knights' Hall.
 You can also see some of the marble sculptures that decorated the palace.

 If you walk down the steps outside the Budapest History Museum, you can see a courtyard of the former medieval castle.
-Some of the walls and foundations of the ramparts are original while other parts are 20th century reconstructions.
+Some of the walls and foundations of the ramparts are original while other parts are twentieth-century reconstructions.

 As you walk towards the Tabán neighborhood you pass the most southern vestige of the Buda Castle.
 This round bastion is guarded by a beautiful tower gate, reconstructed in the 1950s.
 You can reach this bastion by walking the uphill road near the lower station of the castle hill funicular